Q: What goes through your head when you first wake up in the morning?

-Q: Where is your favorite place to fish?
+Q: Where is your favourite place to fish?

 A: Home waters of the South Platte River under the shadow of the great Rocky Mountains of Colorado.

-Q: Tell us a favorite story from a day out fishing.
+Q: Tell us a favourite story from a day out fishing.

 Q: Who are your heroes?